 Accounting heads are the fundamental principles of accounting to identify the debits and credits of a transaction.
 Accounting heads segregate the monetary transactions of a business into five blocks i.e: Assets, Liabilities, Equity, Expenses, and Revenue.
 Every transaction has debits and credits and they must be equal in value (Debit=Credit).
 All transactions may have one or more heads of account and they will be treated/ recorded in the books accordingly (Treatment given below).

 An asset is any resource that can be ‘Owned’ or ‘controlled’ by a business entity to generate future economic benefits(Profits).

-As defined above, any resource owned or controlled by a business that generates profits is called an asset.
+As defined above, any resource owned or controlled by a business that generates economic benefits(Profits) is called an asset.
+Assets usually have an estimated useful life and are revalued accordingly to their fair value or market value.
+Assets are also depreciated over their useful life or other methods.
 In accounting, assets are classified into two major categories: Tangible assets & Intangible assets.
-Tangible and intangible assets are further divided into sub-classes known as: Current assets, & Non-Current assets.
-Current assets include:
+Tangible and intangible assets are further divided into sub-classes known as current assets, & non-Current assets.

 - Bank balance

 - Inventory/ Closing Stock

 - Debtors/ Account receivable.

 - Advance payments, etc.

 - Long-term investments